Finding Opportunity in Plastic Waste

 Turning Off the Tap

-That is the premise behind David Katz’s Plastic Bank.
-His organization has set-up a means of returning plastic material in exchange for money as well as goods and services.
-As highlighted by Katz, much of the plastic entering the oceans is coming from developing countries where waste management regulation is lax at best (such countries often also import waste from developed countries).
+That’s the premise behind David Katz’s Plastic Bank.
+His organization has set-up a means of returning plastic waste.
+It can be exchanged for for money or goods and services.
+As highlighted by Katz, much of the plastic entering the oceans is coming from developing countries.
+Unfortunately, it’s also where waste management regulation is often lax at best (such countries often also import waste from developed countries).

-Katz has acknowledged the obvious in that people living in difficult conditions are more concerned with their immediate needs relating to food, shelter, and security, than they are preventing environmental destruction.
+Katz has acknowledged the obvious in that people living in difficult conditions are more concerned with their immediate needs.
+To those in desperate need, food, shelter, and security, are of much great priority than preventing environmental destruction.
 A better understanding of the needs and conditions of the world’s poor was part of the motivation for this initiative.

 The Emergence of Social Plastic

 To that effect, the Plastic Bank is a brilliant solution!
 What has now come to be known as “social plastic” (see video) represents an opportunity for the poor to monetize the pervasive plastics cluttering their local environment.

 It also allows for companies to use existing resources as a means of closing the loop of their own manufacturing processes, while providing a sustainable means of advancing their own brands.

 The benefits are many.
 It provides a source of income and purpose for some of the planet’s poorest, it offers a positive source of material for companies who can demonstrate their goodwill by buying into social plastic, and it will of course help rid communities of plastic waste pollution.